sheltermanager/asm3/src/static/pages/manual/_sources/publishing.rst.txt

 * Order published animals by: Sorts the list of animals before they are published.

+* Thumbnail size: Controls the size of thumbnails the system generates for adoptable animal publishers (in particular the ones used by the javascript include method of website integration).
+The size is for the thumbnail's longest side.

 * Animal descriptions: This determines the source of the main description for animals when being published.
 For the HTML/FTP publisher, this is the source of the $$WebMediaNotes$$ token.
 Set to “Use animal comments” to use the